tstromberg/sigstore-the-local-way/README.md

 ### 2.4: Keyed verifiable signing with Cosign & Rekor

-With Rekor setup, we can now sign and upload the signature for our image, and verify against that signature:
+With Rekor setup, we can now sign and upload the signature for our image:

-Sign a container image uploading keys to rekor:

 ```shell
 COSIGN_EXPERIMENTAL=1 $HOME/go/bin/cosign sign --key $HOME/sigstore-local/cosign.key \